neha-jain-11/sample-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Web application using angular4 with angular cli.

+Functionality includes basic crud operations.

+For back end, i have created the db.json and usin json server npm to run the services for crud operation.